Indian firms tap seldom-used bond structures to lure investors-analysts

 "Investors have the option to lock in funds for a particular period of time and if they want to exit, they could exercise the put option or else stay invested for the entire tenor," Mammen said.

-While REC raised 10-year funds with a three-year put option, TCFS and Muthoot Finance sold STRPP bonds of less than four-year duration with a put option.
+While REC sold 10-year bonds with a three-year put option, TCFS and Muthoot Finance sold STRPP bonds of less than four-year duration with a put option.
+Arka Fincap's longer-tenure issue has a put option at end of two years.

 Issuers do not mind selling such notes, analysts say, especially as their need for funds is higher towards the end of the financial year and such offerings do not impact their cash flows while giving investors more choices.